Fertility and cancer treatment

 Your chances of infertility depend on:

-- Your fertility before treatment – for example if you have a low sperm count before treatment / How near a woman is to the menopause
+- Your fertility before treatment.
+For example, if you already had a low sperm count before treatment or if you were already close to menopause

 - Your age – fertility is more likely to return in younger people, but it depends on the type of treatment and the dose